RolandFaure/search_protein/README.md

 ├── PLM_aligned_proteins.tsv    # Set of proteins related to you queries according to the gLM2 protein language model (Logan50 proteins)
 ├── aligned_proteins.fasta  # Set of proteins aligning on your queries according to mmseqs2
 ├── aligned_proteins.mmseqs2  # Detail of the mmseqs2 alignments
-├── all_proteins.fasta  # *Only with deep_search* All the proteins in Logan corresponding to the PLM aligned proteins in Logan50
+├── all_proteins.fasta.gz  # All the proteins in Logan corresponding to the PLM aligned proteins in Logan50 └── intermediate_files/
-└── intermediate_files/
     ├── query_embeddings.npy
     ├── query_embeddings.names.txt